lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ![Pasted image 20240606171917](https://github.com/lm3nitro/Projects/assets/55665256/626a8545-21e8-4039-a369-e93967a5186c)

-I can asee that the access was denied and that the domains were trully being blocked.
-I then also looked at Squid's logs and could also see taht that the traffic was getting blocked:
+I can see that the access was denied and that the domains were truly being blocked.
+I then also looked at Squid's logs and could also see that the traffic was getting blocked:

 ```
 tail  -f /usr/local/squid/var/logs/access.log | grep -E  "lichess|chess"